docker/docs/network/ipvlan.md

 ## Manually create 802.1q links

-**Vlan ID 40**
+### VLAN ID 40

-If a user does not want the driver to create the vlan sub-interface it simply needs to exist prior to the `docker network create`.
+If a user does not want the driver to create the VLAN sub-interface, it needs to exist before running `docker network create`.
 If you have sub-interface naming that is not `interface.vlan_id` it is honored in the `-o parent=` option again as long as the interface exists and is up.